 Although it’s not certain, the common name “bells of Ireland” is assumed to be a reference to the vibrant green color of the plant’s calyces, a color that is often associated with Ireland and its culture.

-Bells of Ireland Flower Colors and Their Meaning and Symbolism in the Language of Flowers
+Bells of Ireland Colors and Their Meaning

 Bells of Ireland produce white flowers with green calyces.
 So, the two primary colors associated with these blooms are green and white.
 In the language of flowers, these colors have their own symbolic meanings that can be combined with or considered along with the primary symbolic meaning of bells of Ireland flowers (good luck and abundant wealth).